 According to AARP, older adults are moving in with their children in increasing numbers, which explains the influx of interest in the “in-law suite” where a shared living situation plays out more smoothly.
 Roughly 32 percent of the 79 million adult population currently live in a shared living arrangement, so if this is something you’re entertaining, you’ve got plenty of company.

 The in-law suite is a perfect scenario for them because while they have family close by when needed, they also live independently in their own nearby space.
 Multi-generational households often come with their own set of challenges.
 However, with an in-law suite, the burden, whether imagined or real, is lifted off both parties involved.

-Building a guest house on your property is no small feat.
-It can also be a big investment, and you don’t want any missteps along the way.
+Building a guest house doesn’t have to be a burden.
+When you hire the right remodeling contractor, the process goes quite smoothly, especially if you partner with a design and build contractor.
+Building a guest house involves a big investment of time and money, and you don’t want any missteps along the way.
 That’s why it’s smart to bring in a qualified, certified, knowledgeable and experienced professional to walk you through every step.